roninkelt/rpgx_cgd/pages/rules/basic_applications.md

 * Lore - magical or spiritual knowledge

-* Craft/Mechanical** - build and fix mechanisms and electronics

-  * Mechanical
-  * Electronic
-  * programming
-  * demolitions
+  * mana - ability to manipulate magical potential
+  * spiritual - manifesting the will of a numinous entity

 * Notice - powers of observation